AtharvaCM/CGPR-rotatingCube/README.md

 # CGPR-rotatingCube
 Computer Graphics project using openGL in C

+TO INSTALL OPENGL IN UBUNTU

+sudo apt-get install mesa-utils

 Needs OpenGL graphics libraries

   Info about some functions used in the project -